jplebre/KataCollection/Specifications/FizzBuzz.md

 * For multiples of three print 'Fizz' instead of the number.
 * For the multiples of five print 'Buzz' instead of the number.
 * For numbers which are multiples of both three and five print 'FizzBuzz'.
-* Make a program that prints the numbers from 1 to 100.
+* There should be a facility that allows the program to print the numbers from 1 to n (eg. 100).

 Sample output: